 “This is what you need to complete in all competitions and Eze brings a winning mentality to the team, having won the FA Cup.”

-The Gunners released Eze when he was 13 years old, and now they have paid £67.5 million to sign him from Crystal Palace.
-He was on the verge of signing for Tottenham before he called Mikel Arteta and got a move to the Emirates.
+Interestingly, the Gunners released Eze when he was just 13 years old, and have now paid a reported £67.5 million to sign him from Crystal Palace.
+He was reportedly on the verge of signing for Tottenham Hotspur before a move to the Emirates.

 Eze will help Arsenal in title race, claims Clinton Morrison

-Former Crystal Palace striker Clinton Morrison spoke about Eberechi Eze's move to Arsenal and claimed that the Englishman was set to give the Gunners the 'X-factor' in the title race.
-He believes that the new signing is better than Gabriel Martinelli and said on Sky Sports:
+Former Crystal Palace striker Clinton Morrison opened up about Eberechi Eze's move to Arsenal, claiming that the Englishman would give the Gunners the 'X-factor' needed in a title race.
+He believes that the new signing is better than Gabriel Martinelli, saying on Sky Sports:

 "There are games, like the one I was at against Manchester United last weekend, where Arsênal needed someone to put their foot on the ball, drive them up the pitch, win free kicks — that’s exactly what Eze does.
 I think it’s a great move.
 Tottenham will be gutted to miss out, but he’s an Arsenal fan."